China leader's ouster could cloud succession plans

 Xinhua said Vice Premier Zhang Dejiang will replace Bo, but gave no further details.
 It also said Wang had been removed from his vice mayor post.

-Vice Mayor Wang had earlier been a key figure in a drive against organised crime that garnered Bo nationwide attention.
+Vice Mayor Wang had earlier been a key figure in a drive against organized crime that garnered Bo nationwide attention.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^